Rule 13: Appointment, Qualifications, and Compensation of Counsel for Indigent Defendants.

 (A) Cases in which a juvenile is charged with juvenile delinquency for committing an act which would be a misdemeanor or a felony if committed by an adult;

-(B) Cases under Titles 36 and 37 of the Tennessee Code Annotated involving allegations against parents that could result in finding a child dependent or neglected or in terminating parental rights;
+(B) Cases under Tenn.
+Code Ann.
+Titles 36 and 37 involving allegations against parents who have a right to counsel and whose parental rights could be in jeopardy from a finding that a child is dependent or neglected or in terminating parental rights;

 (C) Reports of abuse or neglect or investigation reports under Tenn.
 Code Ann.

-(E) Cases alleging unruly conduct of a child which place the child in jeopardy of being removed from the home pursuant § 37-1-132(b); and
+(E) Cases alleging unruly conduct of a child which place the child in jeopardy of being removed from the home pursuant to Tenn.
+Code Ann. § 37-1-132(b); and

-(2) Upon inquiry, the court shall make a finding as to the indigency of the party pursuant to the provisions of Tenn.
-Code Ann. § 40-14-202, which finding shall be evidenced by a court order.
+(2) Upon inquiry, the court shall make a finding as to the indigency of the party, including whether the party has the financial ability to defray a portion or all of the costs of representation pursuant to the provisions of Tenn.
+Code Ann.§ 40-14-202, which finding shall be evidenced by a court order.

-(3) Upon finding a party indigent, the court shall enter an order appointing counsel unless the indigent party rejects the offer of appointment of counsel with an understanding of the legal consequences of the rejection.
+(3) Upon finding a party indigent, the court shall enter an order appointing counsel.
+If the indigent party rejects the offer of appointment of counsel with an understanding of the legal consequences of the rejection, the court shall enter an order stating the indigent party refused representation.

 (B) If a conflict of interest exists as provided in Tennessee Rules of Professional Conduct 1.7 or the public defender is not qualified pursuant to this rule, the court shall designate counsel from the roster of private attorneys maintained pursuant to section 1(b).